 5 AUSTERLITZ (SLAVKOV ) BATTLEFIELD, IN THE NAPOLEON'S FOOTSTEPS

-See the rolling hills, the area where Napoleon won the AUSTERLITZ BATTLE (watch a short video) in 1805.
+See the rolling hills, the area where Napoleon won the AUSTERLITZ BATTLE in 1805.

-It is only about 25 km east of Brno, however, there is no bus connection from Brno which takes you to all the places associated with this battle and therefore hop on the car/minivan with us and off we go.
+It is only about 25 km east of Brno, however, there is no bus connection from Brno which takes you to all the places associated with this battle and therefore hop on the car / minivan with me and off we go.

 First we stop on a small hilltop called ZURAN from where Napoleon planned the battle and had a 360 degree view of the whole area.
 Standing there you will understand why he chose that hilltop.
 Now this area is a French territory.
 A model shows where armies were stationed.
-From there we continue to the placed called the OLD POST with an exhibition of the uniforms, guns, artifacts from the AUSTERLITZ battle.
+From there we continue to the placed called the OLD POST.
 Nowadays there is a nice rustic restaurant where you can refresh.

-Every year a reenactment (watch a nice video) of this battle takes place around December 5th.
+Every year a reenactment of this battle takes place around December 2nd.
 It is a big thing, when thousands of people come and admire the colours of various uniforms.
 For more info about the reenactment, please contact me.

 Travel by car or a minicoach

 Price: EUR 90 per person

 TO BOOK THIS TRIP, PLEASE GO TO PRICE List and Contact and fill in the Form.

 thank you so much for a unique experience showing us both round the Austerlitz battlefield the day before the reenactment and then taking me to the reenactment itself on Saturday.